 Governance is becoming increasingly important in cryptocurrency markets.
 Without proper governance, it's easy for a project's core development team or largest miners to take actions that benefit them at the expense of others.
 These possibilities have led some regulatory bodies, such as the SEC, to look into new rules designed to protect investors.

-Investors should remain abreast of the new governance regulations impacting the market, learn about governance protocols for their crypto holdings and learn how they can participate in crypto votes to ensure that projects act in their best interest.
+Investors should remain abreast of the new government regulations impacting the market, learn about governance protocols for their crypto holdings, and learn how they can participate in crypto votes to ensure that projects act in their best interest.

 If you’re a crypto investor, ZenLedger can help you quickly and accurately file your taxes by aggregating transactions, calculating your cost basis, and autocompleting common IRS forms, such as Form 1040 Schedule D and Form 8949.
 Try ZenLedger for free!